BrianInGermany/IdeaStackr/README.md

     - `topic`: brief summary of idea
     - `statement`: the idea itself

+  - Source details should contain a URI for the source (URL, book title, etc).
+    - See [here](sources.txt) for an example
   - Caveat: do not use ";" (semicolons) in your data.
 Substitute them with some other symbol.

 ### 2. Card generation